Abhinv12/Selenium-Tool-poject/README.md

 # Selenium-Tool-poject
-It pull data from website and prepare data.
+It pulls data from website and prepare data.

-Used Selenium,BeautifulSoup in Python
+Used Selenium,BeautifulSoup and Python

 Selenium automates browsers.
 That's it!
 What you do with that power is entirely up to you.